Cryaniptic/P4S/main.typ

 Lab on a chip technology has developed greatly, and has been used before in biological space missions due to its lightweight, advanced sensing capabilities.
 Often paired with microfluidics, these systems are capable of performing advanced procedures that would typically take a much larger laboratory setup.

-This being said, early on into the project it was decided microfluidics would be avoided, due to lack of experience with the technology from most of the team.
+This being said, early on into the project it was decided microfluidics would be avoided, due to complexity and lack of experience with the technology from most of the team.

 === Additional sensing capabilities?